Building network analysis tools

-The resilience of the world’s infrastructure relies on understanding connections.
-From trans-continental gas pipelines to a small IT networks, a single failure can have a significant impact down the chain.
+The world’s infrastructure resiliance relies on understanding connections.
+From trans-continental gas pipelines to small IT networks, a single failure can have a significant impact down the chain.

-To manage that risk, huge sums are spent on network monitoring tools.
+To manage that risk, huge sums are spent on network monitoring and network analysis tools.
 These tools collate terabytes of data, detailing every device and connection in a network.
-In this post, I’ll demonstrate why graph visualization, powered by a tool like KeyLines, is the ideal way to make sense of that data.
+In this post, I’ll demonstrate why network analysis (often called graph visualization), powered by our graph visualization SDKs, is the ideal way to make sense of that data.

-The example I’m sharing here relates to an IT network topology, but the techniques and approach work equally well for any kind of infrastructure management.
+The example I’m sharing here relates to an IT network topology, but the network analysis techniques and approaches work equally well for any kind of infrastructure management.
 If you’d prefer, you can see a video of the application running as part of this webinar, co-hosted with our partners ArangoDB.

 There are two key advantages to exploring infrastructure data as a graph.

 Firstly, it gives analysts a faster way to discover and understand the network topology.
 Often network diagrams are painstakingly compiled using diagramming tools like Visio.
-A complete picture is slow to create, and impossible to maintain.
-An automated approach, using in an interactive KeyLines front-end, gives detailed and up-to-the-minute views of the network topology without the need to trawl logs and documents.
+A complete picture is slow to create and impossible to maintain.
+An automated approach, using interactive network analysis tools built with KeyLines, gives detailed and up-to-the-minute views of the network topology without the need to trawl logs and documents.

 Let’s look at an example.

 Note: I’m using falsified data here, but it borrows heavily from real IT network datasets we have visualized in KeyLines.

 In this example, I opted to use an ArangoDB back-end for my visualization.
 It gives me the scalability and performance I need to work with the large datasets involved.
 It also integrates easily with KeyLines.

 Between Arango and KeyLines, I built a simple microservice using the Foxx framework, giving a neat end-point that reduces lag and delivers data to KeyLines pre-parsed into the required JSON format.